nodesman/couchbase-mobile-portal/md-docs/ready/training/04-using-the-database.md

 ## Update a Document

 To update a document, you must retrieve it from the database, modify the desired properties and write them back to the database.
-The `update` method does this operation for you in the form of a callback.
+The {% st update(callback: ((CBLUnsavedRevision) -> Void)), update(UnsavedRevision revision), Update(UnsavedRevision revision) %} method does this operation for you in the form of a callback.
 The code below updates a list's name property.

 <block class="ios" />